zero3smart/arrays_mean/README.md

 3. Install MongoDB:
 	* [Install MongoDB Community Edition on OS X](https://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/)

+    Note: If you already have Mongo installed, be sure you have >= v3.2 with `brew update && brew upgrade mongodb`

 4. Run the MongoDB daemon by executing `monogod` in a Terminal window

 #### ii.
 Installing the Arrays server locally